ID220/binary-timer-homework/README.md

 ## Content of this folder

 - [_SubmissionForm.md_](./SubmissionForm.md): the form containing the information about your submission.
-- _data_: a folder with the schematics and images use in this document.
+- _data_: a folder with the schematics and images used in this document.
 - _README_: this file, containing the instructions.

 ## How does the timer work?